Skip to content

 Service Keys

-For some features you can implement a service key, which enables an application to access a service instance using a service key for credentials.
+For features like App Catalog, Client Resources and etc you can implement a service key, which enables an application to access a service instance using a service key as its credentials.

 SAP Mobile Services Service Keys